 Tokyo Vice is the latest HBO Max series about an American journalist Jake Adelstein, who moves to Japan to study Japanese literature and later started working for a reputable newspaper in Tokyo, where he came in contact with the underground criminal organizations running in the city.
-He tries to report on them while being constantly threatened by the criminals and slowed down by some police officers.
+He tries to report them while being constantly threatened by the criminals and slowed down by some police officers.
 The HBO Max series is a thrilling ride in the deep and dangerous underbelly of Tokyo with Jake played by Ansel Elgort.
-So, today we are making a list of the 7 best crime shows like Tokyo Vice you can watch after watching the series.
+So, today we are making a list of the 7 best crime shows like Tokyo Vice you can watch after watching Season 1.
 While the shows in this list are in no way similar to Tokyo Vice, they are about crime and criminals which is a core part of the HBO Max series.